Money-Mate-SWE/MoneyMate/README.md

 Then select your device from the list and it will install the app in your phone.

-## Run Back-End

-    after cloning
-    run cd backend
-    1- download all the necessary packages by typing "npm i" 2- run by typing npm run dev
-    3- if it does not tun contact Kritan/Suvanga

 # How to Work on a GitHub Repository